jrwieland/TaraniTunes-v4.x/Color Screen Widget/README.md

 	Here are the logical switch settings for setting up the program in companion
 	![Logical Switch Settings](Screenshots3/compls.PNG)

-	5.Set the the “SPECIAL FUNCTION” settings as follows:
+	5.Set the the “SPECIAL FUNCTION” SF 58-64 (SF 63 will be added/updated by the program):
   	![Special Functions](Screenshots3/clrsf.png)
 	Here are the special function settings for setting up the program in companion
 	![Special Functions](Screenshots3/compsf.PNG)